The Latest on Rolling Shutter Solutions and Fixes

-After all the big updates to DSLRs this year it would seem they are still the only choice for the filmmaker on a budget.
-And it seems none of the manufactures have done anything to help the distortion (also known as skew, or temporal aliasing) from the rolling shutter.
+After all the big updates to DSLRs this year, it seems they are still the only choice for filmmakers on a budget.
+And it seems none of the manufacturers have done anything to help the distortion (also known as skew or temporal aliasing) from the rolling shutter.

-So, since it looks like it's hear to stay I decided to do a little research into what all the new post production software is doing to fix it, and how you can get rid of the rolling shutter skew with what's out there.
-Here is what I've found.
+So, since it looks like it’s here to stay, I decided to research what all the new post-production software is doing to fix it and how you can get rid of the rolling shutter skew with what’s out there.
+Here is what I’ve found.

 Adobe After Effects CC 2014

-After Effects CS5 can still fix the rolling shutter distortion pretty good with the Warp Stabilizer however, After Effects CS 6 now comes stock with a rolling shutter plugin.
+After Effects CS5 can still fix the rolling shutter distortion pretty well with the Warp Stabilizer; however, CS 6 now comes in stock with a rolling shutter plugin.

 Here are a few other solutions I've seen.